minhnguyen-ai/flowinquiry-server/README.md

 By tailoring workflows to these and other scenarios, FlowInquiry empowers teams to streamline operations, meet deadlines, and deliver exceptional service to both internal and external stakeholders.

-## Intro

-FlowInquiry Server serves as the back-end component of the FlowInquiry service, a Java-based platform designed to manage workflows and enhance team collaboration.
-Developed with Spring Boot, the server provides a reliable and scalable REST API to support the FlowInquiry front-end application.
-It also facilitates workflow management, runs scheduler programs for task automation, handles data caching for efficient performance, and ensures seamless data persistence to the database

 ## Built With

 <div style="display: flex; justify-content: left; gap: 20px; align-items: center;">